JBaczuk/crypto-dashboard/README.md

 - Chart trade and price history
 - Add trade ability
 - Add bot dashboard
+- create docker containers

 ## Development
+- Please submit pull requests to the dev branch.
-This repository has a pre-commit script that will check for api keys and prevent that from being submitted, to protect your account.
+- This repository has a pre-commit script that will check for api keys and prevent that from being submitted, to protect your account.
 To enable it, you must run:

 `ln -s ../../pre-commit.sh .git/hooks/pre-commit`

-## Package Info
+## Thanks to:
 - [GDAX node.js](https://github.com/coinbase/gdax-node)
 - [Coinbase node.js](https://github.com/coinbase/coinbase-node)
 - [poloniex.js](https://github.com/premasagar/poloniex.js)